 But what does the future hold?

 Who knows.
 Millennial humor is surely dominant today but will soon be replaced by an even “weirder” form of humor – the generation Z’s unique look at the world.
+Just look at our list of funny gen Z jokes and you will have a vague idea.

 The Evolution – Millennial Humor vs. Generation Z Humor